 Install a HashiCorp Enterprise License

 To use a HashiCorp Enterprise product, you need a valid HashiCorp license.
 This tutorial will guide you on the steps to enable your enterprise license to start the server.
 By the end of this tutorial, you will have a server instance with enterprise features enabled.
-If you don't have a license, you can request a 30-day trial license.
-See the Request a license section.
+If you don't have a license, see the request a license section.

 This guidance for enabling an enterprise license applies to both production and development environments.